Cutler Hall in Fall

 These limits apply to all parents combined.
 For example, two parents borrowing for the same student may only borrow up to $20,000 total for the academic year.

-The Parent PLUS loan rules apply to new borrowers as of July 1, 2026.
-Parents who have taken out a PLUS Loan for a student prior to July 1 may continue borrowing under prior rules for up to three additional academic years or until program completion, whichever comes first.
+The Parent PLUS loan rules are effective as of July 1, 2026.
+Parents who have previously borrowed a PLUS Loan for their OHIO student or are applying for a PLUS Loan for a student who has previously borrowed a Federal Direct Loan may continue borrowing under prior rules as an exception.
+This exception is available for up to three additional academic years or until program completion, whichever comes first.

 Free Application for Federal Student Aid